Write a letter to yourself, ten years from now.

 Some letters are worth waiting for.

 TimeCapsule is a free tool from the team at Vaulternal.
-We build software for messages that need to reach the right person at the right moment — sometimes years from now.
+We build software for delivering files to the right person at the right moment — under conditions you set in advance.

-Most of our work is for messages to the people who matter to you.
+Most of our work is on conditional access continuity — long trips, hospital stays, planned handovers, and similar situations.
 This tool is a simpler version of that idea, and it's just for you.
 No account, no fee, no catch.

 Questions